 When it comes to organizing, some teachers are pros!
 They can find the perfect spot for every poster, every manipulative and every paper.
-For the rest of us who have more piles and boxes and bags than we know what to do with, we stand in awe of those who have amazing organizational skills.
+For those of us who have more piles and boxes and bags than we know what to do with, we stand in awe of those who have amazing organizational skills.
 Since the chances of those great organizers coming to arrange and sort our classroom supplies is slim to none, we have to figure out ways to keep our teaching tools organized so they don’t take over our rooms.
 The tips below will help begin to conquer the clutter and keep teaching supplies under control.

 With so many teachers having to buy their own paper for their class, the last thing that anyone wants is to waste it.
 Instead of keeping multiple copies of papers on hand, start a masters book.
 Use a 3″, 3-ring binder and tabbed dividers for each month that you are in school.
 If this is your first year teaching, start your book from scratch by keeping one copy of each reproducible that you use and putting it into the binder under the month that you used it in.
 Veteran teachers may have a stack of papers and supplies that are just waiting to be organized before school starts again.
 Work through the piles and boxes methodically.
 Toss what you do not need and keep one copy of each sheet that you use with your class.
 This helps control the print out clutter and gives you material to use during every month of the year.
 Another idea is to put the pages in clear, 3-hole sheet protectors, so that if there are extra pages, you can keep them all together and not print out as many during the following year.
 You can also arrange your binders by subject or grade level if you teach multiple grades.